learn-co-students/css-grid-lab-nyc-fe-082718-a/README.md

 We're going to dive straight in and set up a grid, then discuss the properties involved.
 We're starting out with some basic code in our `index.html` and `index.css` files.
-Open up the `index.html` in a browser tab or if you're using the Learn IDE, run `httpserver` and navigate to the IP address provided.
+Open up the `index.html` in a browser tab, or if you're using the Learn IDE, run `httpserver` and navigate to the IP address provided.
 Currently, in our HTML, we have one div with a class `grid-container`, and twelve divs inside of it.